-Mazhar Ali Dootio is doing his doctoral research in the field of computer science at Shaheed Zulifqar Ali Bhutto Institute of Science and Technology (SZABIST) Campus Karachi, Sindh Pakistan.
-He is working as Assistant Professor in Department of Computer Science and Information Technology, Benazir Bhutto Shaheed University Karachi, Sindh Pakistan.
-His field of research for doctoral studies is Natural Languages Porcess (NLP).
-He has developed several NLP / computational linguistics tools for Sindhi language because English language based tools donot support the Sindhi language.
+Dr. Mazhar is working as Associate Professor and Chairman Department of Computer Science and Information Technology, Faculty of Computer Science and Information Technology, Benazir Bhutto Shaheed University Karachi, Sindh Pakistan.
+His field of research for doctoral studies is Natural Languages Process (NLP) and Machine Learning, sub fields of Artificial Intelligence.
+He has developed several NLP / computational linguistics models and resources for the Sindhi language because the English language-based tools don't support the Sindhi language.

 These NLP / computational linguistics tools are used for research study done by Dr. Dootio on 'Sentiment analysis for Sindhi text'.
 These resources may be utilized by researchers / linguists or individuals, who want to conduct their research studies on the Sindhi language corpora in the field of computational linguistics / natural langauge processing.
 Resources may be beneficial in understating and analyzing the Sindhi language grammar, lexicon structures, lemma, stemming words and other morphological features of Sindhi language.
 Sentiment analysis tools are significant tools for the extraction of opinions and sentiments from Sindhi language opinionated text.

 The research areas of Dr. Mazhar are Artificial Intelligence including Computational linguistics / NLP, Machine Learning, Deep Learning, and Data Mining, .

 Research work/articles and reviews of Dr. Dootio are available here.